St. John Paul II Regional School Mission Statement

 Coaches serve a key role in the development of the student athlete and are expected to serve as adult role models for players.
 To prepare coaches for this volunteer assignment, each coach is required to attend a coaches retreat at the beginning of the school year.
 The half-day retreat is focused on the spirituality of sports and how it ties in to the overall experience of a Catholic educational experience.

-- Coaches will follow the guidelines set forth in the John Paul II athletic policy
+- Coaches will follow the guidelines set forth in the St. John Paul II athletic policy

 - Coaches should have a firm familiarity and understanding of the school policies and procedures